 It wasn't always this peaceful in Remundargil canyon.
 When the dreaded Katla volcano erupted in 1918 part of the massive glacial outburst flooded through Remundargil canyon.
 That must have changed the surroundings a bit as these floods are massive and extremely forceful.

-It made me shudder thinking about this forceful flood less than a hundred years ago in this peaceful canyon.
+It made me shudder thinking about this forceful flood a hundred years ago in this peaceful canyon.

 The origin of the name of the canyon, Remundargil, is not certain.
 The only Remundur known to us Icelanders comes from the "Rémundar saga keisarason" or the Saga of Rémundur the son of the Emperor, dating back to the 14th century.
 The canyon might be named after him.